Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

-- Heat tortillas while chicken is cooking.
+- Heat tortillas while the chicken is cooking.
 Stack or wrap in foil.
-Heat in 350-degree oven for about 15 minutes.
-(OR heat tortillas in microwave: wrap stack loosely in paper towels.
+Heat in a 350-degree oven for about 15 minutes.
+(OR heat tortillas in a microwave: wrap stack loosely in paper towels.
 Cook on high heat for about 1/2 to 1 minute.)

 - Heat oven to 400 degrees.
 Spray a large cookie sheet or jelly roll pan with vegetable spray.

 - Pound chicken to 1/2 inch thickness.
 Brush with oil; then sprinkle with salt and pepper.
 Grill over hot coals about 6–8 minutes or until just cooked through, turn once partway through.

 - Cut chicken into 1/4-inch strips/slices.
 Combine chicken, picante sauce, green onion, and cumin.
 Mix well.

 - Spoon about 1/2 cup chicken mixture down the center of warmed tortillas.
 Sprinkle 1 tablespoon of cheese on top.

 - Roll tightly.
 Place seam-side down on the pan.
 Secure each flauta with 1 toothpick to hold together.

 - Lightly spray with cooking spray or brush with olive or canola oil lightly.

 - Cook 18-20 minutes or until crisp.
 Remove toothpicks.

 - Serve with guacamole, sour cream, lettuce, and salsa or picante sauce.